cilynx/cilynx.github.io/_posts/2020-06-30-kurzweil_k1000_keyboard_musician's_guide.md

 [Operation](#operation) tells how to operate your new instrument.
 Procedures from basic program selection to creating multi-timbral polyphony with MIDI sequencers are explained in a step-by-step fashion.

 [Basic Editing](#basic-editing) presents instructions for basic program editing.
-Here, you will learn how to create layers, keyboard splits, and to modify existing Programs; how to add pre-programmed "compiled effects" to you presets; and how to save presets to the K1000's internal memory (RAM).
+Here, you will learn how to create layers, keyboard splits, and to modify existing Programs; how to add pre-programmed "compiled effects" to your presets; and how to save presets to the K1000's internal memory (RAM).

 [Interfacing](#interfacing) contains technical information on interfacing your K1000 with the "outside world."